wlevine/wlevine.github.io/_posts/2016-11-11-movie-scripts.markdown

 138 	Brazil (1985) 	0.044533
 -->

-These are the least "Factor 1":
+And these are the movies with the most negative Factor 1 value:

 1. Pearl Harbor
 1. Independence Day